PowerShell/Whitepapers/PullServerCPIG.md

 The [Add-DnsServerResourceRecordName](http://bit.ly/1G1H31L) cmdlet is used to add a type CNAME record to a DNS zone.

 The PowerShell Function to [Create a Checksum and Publish DSC MOF to SMB Pull Server](http://bit.ly/1E46BhI) automatically generates the required checksum, and then copies both the MOF configuration and checksum files to the SMB pull server.

+Appendix - Understanding ODATA data files
+===
+During deployment of a Pull Server that includes the ODATA web service, a data file is created to store information.
+The type of file created depends on factors described below.

+ - **Windows Server 2012**
+The file type will always be   .mdb
+ - **Windows Server 2012 R2**
+The file type will default to .edb unless a .mdb is specified in the configuration

+In the [Advanced example script](https://github.com/mgreenegit/Whitepapers/blob/Dev/PullServerCPIG.md#installation-and-configuration-scripts) for installing a Pull Server, you will also find an example of how to automatically control the web.config file settings to prevent any chance of error caused by file type.